algosup/2023-2024-project-3-virtual-processor-team-3/TechnicalSpecifications.md

 To be able to run C we all installed the compiler <a href="https://gcc.gnu.org/">GCC</a>.

 Finally, to avoid conflicts in terms of conventions, such as the naming conventions for functions,variables or other conventions.
 We chose to use these standards: <a href="https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html">Mellon University's standards</a>.
 For the exception of names which we will use camelCase.
+We choose these standards because it covers almost every aspect of c.
 ## 5. Conventions

 The project's repository have to be organised to allow contributors and potential visitors to navigate through the repository without problems such as: